nasa/cumulus-api/content/granules.md

 This endpoint will fail if non-existant granuleIds are provided, it can only be used to change existing granules' collectionId in both datastores.

-Returns status 200 on successful update, 404 if the `granuleId` can not be found in the database, or 400 for datastore write/validation errors.
+Returns status 200 on successful update, 404 if the `granuleId` can not be found in the database, or 400 for datastore write or validation errors.

 **Note**: For elastic search enabled versions of Cumulus, if writes from this endpoint fail, there is a high risk that the postgres and elasticsearch datastores will be out of sync for some (but not all ) of the granuleIds requested for update.